rubinlinux/craftoria/README.txt

         Once you have edited the file, put it in the Minecraft server directory.
         When you run your Minecraft server, add -Dlog4j.configurationFile=log4j2.xml
-        to your command for running the server.
+        to your command for running the server BEFORE the -jar option.
 This will enable log4j2 and allow it to start sending log messages to the bot.
-If the bot is not running it will not cause a problem, because log4j2 will silently ignore failures to send the log messages.

             !config supybot.plugins.Craftoria.use_log4j on
             !config supybot.plugins.Craftoria.log4j_host 0.0.0.0
             !config supybot.plugins.Craftoria.log4j_port 25585

+        [2.2.3.2] In order to secure the bot and prevent malicious use, you will need to configure the IP that is allowed to send log traffic to the bot.
+        This will be the IP of the Minecraft server sending the log traffic.

+            !config supybot.plugins.Craftoria.log4j_host_accept 127.0.0.1

+        [2.2.3.2.1] If traffic is received from an IP other than the one configured, it is simply ignored.
+No response is given, nothing is logged, the traffic simply disappears into the void.

+        [2.2.3.3] If the bot is not running it will not cause a problem, because log4j2 will silently ignore failures to send the log messages.

         [2.2.4] RCON settings